ryan-buckman/angular-nginx/README.md

 ## SSL Setup

 To access the application over ssl we need to create a self signed SSL certificate.
-In the app nginx/ssl folder run the following command:
+In the app nginx folder run the following command:

 ``openssl req -newkey rsa:2048 -nodes -keyout localhost.key -x509 -days 365 -out localhost.crt``

-Make sure you have two new files in your nginx/ssl dir
+Make sure you have two new files in your nginx dir

 ##  Quick Start